oracle/graaljs/docs/user/JavaScriptCompatibility.md

 rubyHelloWorld();
 ```

-If no language has exported a value identified by `key`, `null` is returned.
+If no language has exported a value identified by `key`, `undefined` is returned.
 Throws a `TypeError` if `key` is not a string or missing.

 #### `Polyglot.eval(languageId, sourceCode)`